 Each contestant begins the competition with an 8’ x 8’ x 8’ block of snow.
 They make many of their own tools, otherwise using anything they can find.
 Kurt favors the use of ice tongs, when moving giant blocks of snow, as well as 100-year-old lumberjack saws.
 He also uses horse combs to give the sculpture a smooth, glassy finish.

-Kurt has been working around the clock to finish the new, snowy Arch before everyone arrives for what will surely be a fun-filled Winter Family Weekend.
+Kurt has been working around the clock with groups of students to finish the new, snowy Arch before everyone arrives for what will surely be a fun-filled Winter Family Weekend.
 Between conferences, performances, and athletic events, be sure to stop by the Arch snow sculpture while it lasts!